dmckeow/orthologs/README.md

 .command.log

+WARNING: Too few hits between species 10 and species 21 to normalise the scores, these hits will be ignored
-WARNING: Too few hits between species 21 and species 35 to normalise the scores, these hits will be ignored
+WARNING: Too few hits between species 21 and species 10 to normalise the scores, these hits will be ignored
+WARNING: Too few hits between species 22 and species 36 to normalise the scores, these hits will be ignored
-WARNING: Too few hits between species 35 and species 10 to normalise the scores, these hits will be ignored
+WARNING: Too few hits between species 36 and species 10 to normalise the scores, these hits will be ignored
+WARNING: Too few hits between species 36 and species 22 to normalise the scores, these hits will be ignored

-WARNING: Too few hits between species 35 and species 21 to normalise the scores, these hits will be ignored
+WARNING: Too few hits between species and species 21 to normalise the scores, these hits will be ignored
+WARNING: Too few hits between species 21 and species to normalise the scores, these hits will be ignored
+WARNING: Too few hits between species 22 and species to normalise the scores, these hits will be ignored
+WARNING: Too few hits between species and species to normalise the scores, these hits will be ignored
+WARNING: Too few hits between species and species 22 to normalise the scores, these hits will be ignored

+10 and species 21
+21 and species 10
+22 and species 36
+36 and species 10
+36 and species 22

 input/OrthoFinder/Results_orthofinder/WorkingDirectory/SpeciesIDs.txt

 10: Coeast_long.pep.None.Homeodomains.domains.fasta
+21: Mbre_long.pep.None.Homeodomains.domains.fasta    REMOVED
-21: Mertsp_long.pep.None.Homeodomains.domains.fasta
+22: Mertsp_long.pep.None.Homeodomains.domains.fasta  REMOVED
-35: Sros_long.pep.None.Homeodomains.domains.fasta
+36: Sros_long.pep.None.Homeodomains.domains.fasta

 then add file name to no_overlaps file